wwei10/blog.wwei10.com/content/posts/2020-10-11-understanding-python-asyncio.md

 To enable more asyncio functionalities (handle network I/O, file I/O), the process would be pretty similar, we will create non-blocking version of calls and yield control to scheduler when coroutine is blocked, schedule will poll each I/O source to see if network has new I/O, file has new I/O and schedule coroutines accordingly.

+### Exercise: how would you implement Asyncio.gather

+I will leave an exercise to the readers around how to implement asyncio.gather like API.
+Remember, assume we have coroutine A which calls gather, what gather does is basically adding several tasks (**with callbacks**) into event loops, mark A as waiting.
+Important thing is the `callback`, once all tasks finished, the callback will need to update the result inside coroutine A, and mark A as ready.

 ## Conclusions